 - Depending on the ATM you use you may incur a fee from the Irish bank.
 Whether or not you incur an exchange fee depends on the card you use.

 - For peace of mind use an ATM at a bank.
 If your debit card is pulled into the machine you can often retrieve it right away.

 Get Cash at the Airport:

 At Dublin Airport:

-Cash dispensers (ATMs) are available both before and after security control in Terminal 1.
+Cash dispensers (ATMs) are available in both Terminal 1 and Terminal 2.

 At Shannon Airport:

 ATM machines are located at departures check-in and in the arrivals hall.
 There is also an ATM in the Transit Lounge after security clearance.